 Yes.
-I offer video, phone, and masked in-person sessions at this time and have several clients who are completely virtual due to restrictions, location, or logistical needs.
-If you plan to seek reimbursement from your insurance company, please know that none currently provide reimbursement for phone sessions and not all provide reimbursement for video sessions.
+I offer both virtual and in-person sessions.
+I have several clients who are completely virtual due to location or logistical needs.
+If you plan to seek reimbursement from your insurance company, please know that not all will provide reimbursement for video sessions.

 Yes.
 I offer both in-person and virtual sessions.
 If you would like to come in person, but prefer to be masked during our sessions, I am happy to accommodate this.